boytchev/Physijs/README.md

 except for:

 - old Geometry is replaced with BufferGeometry;
-- class definitions are made compatible with Three.js classes
+- classes are compatible with Three.js classes;
-- all but one of the examples are updated
+- all examples are running (more or less).

 These modifications are not thoroughly tested.
 There might be other parts of Physijs that need changes.